sannilatvala/music-generator/documentation/testing.md

 - test_generate_sequence: Verifies that the generated sequence has the specified length.

-- test_generated_note_chains_in_original_notes: Checks if the generated sequence consists of note chains (length = ngram+1) is present in the original sequences.
-This ensures that the markov chain agorithm and trie data structure works correctly.
+- test_generated_note_chains_in_original_notes: Checks if all note chains, with a length of ngram+1, in the generated sequence are present in the original sequences.
+This ensures that the markov chain algorithm and trie data structure works correctly.

 #### MidiHandler: